rottenivy/ST-Matching/README.md

 Matching results are restored in a dataframe match_results: ['TRAJ_ID', 'MATCHED_EDGE', 'MATCHED_NODE'], where 'MATCHED_EDGE' is the matched sequence of road segments, and 'MATCHED_NODE' the matched sequence of road nodes.

 # License
-ST-matching is under Apache License.
+ST-Matching is under Apache License.
 See LICENSE file for full license text.